ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-my-social-media-engagement-model.markdown

 ## Still happy to stay off social media.
 I have actively avoided most social media.
 I do have a [Linkedin](https://www.linkedin.com/in/ashwnacharya) unfortunately, because that is where most of the recruiters are.
-I aspire to not having a Linkedin profile but I am not there yet.
+I aspire to not having one; but I am not there yet.

 So I must admit, I was somewhat stressed about maintaining a Twitter account, sharing links on Reddit, seeking engagement on Linkedin and engaging in discussions: basically indulging in all the influencer shenanigans.